beardymcjohnface/workshop2022/pages/qc-qa.md

 ## Data
 Login
 - Using putty/mobaxterm
-- Command line using `ssh username@115.146.84.253`
+- Command line using

+	`ssh username@115.146.84.253`

-List all the files, using command `ls`
+List all the files, using command

+	`ls`

-  A folder labelled "subsample"
+There should hopefully be a folder labelled "subsample"

 If you have only "subsample.tar" folder, this means you have to decompress this file.
 To do this run the command